You are here

 - Shackelford, George Green.
 Thomas Jefferson's Travels in Europe, 1784-1789.
 Baltimore: Johns Hopkins University Press, 1995.

-- Look for Sources in the Thomas Jefferson Portal
+- Look for further sources in the Thomas Jefferson Portal.

 - 1. Douglas L. Wilson and Lucia C. Stanton, eds., Thomas Jefferson: Jefferson Abroad (New York: Modern Library, 1999), v.

 - 2. Jefferson to Jay, June 17, 1785, in PTJ, 8:226.
 Transcription available at Founders Online.

 - 3. Jefferson to Bellini, September 30, 1785, in PTJ, 8:568-69.
 Transcription available at Founders Online.